Published March, 2014

 Scientific Partner users with approved proposals will be required to submit summaries of the work performed.
 For projects open for one year or less, the summaries are due when the project closes.
 For all others, summaries are due each year based on the date established by the Chief Technology Officer.
 Summaries should include a brief introduction of the project, a description of the results to date, a list of any publications, awards, or recognition resulting from the project, and (for multiple year projects) a detailed justification for any changes to the resources outlined in the original proposal.
 Periodic reviews of Scientific Partner Projects are also required and reviews will be done at least annually for each project; the Chief Technology Officer will call and direct such reviews.

-Please note: Science Theme proposal policies have changed.
-These proposals will be valid for two years provided the annual summary and extension request demonstrate sufficient progress toward the stated goals.
+Please note: Science Theme projects are valid for two years provided the annual summary and extension request demonstrate sufficient progress toward the stated goals.
 A select number of proposal authors may be invited to submit project plans to extend the work for a third year.